I Have Questions: Reception

 Reviewing Camila, Kitty Empire of The Guardian commented on the change of the material for the album.
 She felt the exclusion of "I Have Questions" was "unexpected" as she views the song as "excellent".
 Rob Sheffield of Rolling Stone magazine, described it as "brooding" and praised its stripped-down production, while Taylor Weatherby of Billboard characterized it as "poignant".

 On its release, "I Have Questions" had minimal commercial success.
 It debuted at number 94 in France, number 82 in Portugal and peaked at number nine in Spain — Cabello's third top ten on the Spanish chart.
 In the United States, the song did not appear on the Billboard Hot 100 chart, only managing to chart on the US Bubbling Under Hot 100 Singles at number 24.

 Live performances

 Cabello performed "I Have Questions" as an introduction to "Crying in the Club" at the 2017 Billboard Music Awards on May 21, 2017.
 Following the event, she performed the whole song during a special encore performance on Xfinity.
 For this performance, Cabello dressed in white on a dark stage with red petals surrounding her.
 She also performed the song at the 2017 iHeartRadio Much Music Video Awards, and on Britain's Got Talent on May 31, 2017.
 Mike Nied of Idolator described it as an "impactful performance that featured strong vocals".

 Credits and personnel

-Credits adapted from the liner notes of Crying in the Club.
+Credits were adapted from the liner notes of "Crying in the Club".